 Being a winter-growing plant, the Aeonium arboreum enters a state of dormancy during the scorching hot summer; during this time, the older leaves simply curl towards their points of growth rather than falling off entirely, giving the appearance of a black rosebud that is about to bloom.
 It's like a little garden masterpiece!

-The black rose succulent can easily go a month or more without water.
-If they don't get enough water the stems will start to show signs of discoloration, then start to shrivel up due to lack of water.
+The drought-tolerant black rose succulent can easily go a month or more without water.
+If they don't get enough water, the stems will start to show signs of discoloration, and then start to shrivel up due to a lack of water.
 If you notice this and then give them water again; the stems will swell up again as your aeonium black rose starts to absorb water into its stems.

-You should water your black rose Aeonium, moderately in the growing period and sparingly in summer during its dormant phase.
+You should water your black rose Aeonium moderately in the growing period and sparingly in the summer during its dormant phase.
 Overwatering your black rose can cause the leaves to drop off, so be careful to never water them unless the soil is dry to at least a two-inch depth.

-The black rose aeonium likes a lot of sun, but it prefers to grow in areas with some partial shade during hot summer days.
+When grown outdoors, the black rose aeonium likes a lot of sun, but it prefers to grow in areas with some partial shade during hot summer days.
+In full sun, the foliage of this succulent turns almost black, which is why it's often referred to as the "Black Rose."

-If your Aeonium'Zwartkop' is exposed to too much direct sunlight, and it is not used to it, then there is a chance that the leaves might get damaged.
+If your Aeonium 'Zwartkop' is exposed to too much direct sunlight and is not used to it, then there is a chance that the leaves might get damaged.
 It's critical to remember that during a heatwave or periods of extreme heat, your black rose succulent can get sunburned.
 You can protect the plant in this situation by moving it indoors or to a shaded area.

 Optimal Soil & Fertilizer Needs